Skip to main content

 • Website: https://www.lfitokyo.org

-The International French High School in Tokyo as known as “LFI Tokyo” belongs to a network of establishments operated by the Agence pour l’enseignement français à l’étranger (AEFE), part of the Ministry for Foreign and European Affairs.
+The International French High School in Tokyo is known as “LFI Tokyo” belongs to a network of establishments operated by the Agence pour l’enseignement français à l’étranger (AEFE), part of the Ministry for Foreign and European Affairs.
 Since 1 January 2006, the LFI Tokyo has enjoyed accreditation as a licensed local private school (Tokyo kokusai furansu gakuen).

 Tokyo Chinese School